reefland/motd/README.md

   WDC_WD120EFBX-68B0EN0_U62B (sda):  73F without error
 ```

-* SATA SSD which support a wear level indicator will have the `without error` changed to `passed` to make room for the indicator.
+* SATA SSD which support a wear level indicator will have the `without error` changed to `passed` (lowercase) to make room for the indicator.
 This is a life expectancy expressed as a percentage that starts at 100% and decreases towards 0%.

 ```text
 disk status: